-Here are 4 key advantages of buying an investment property off the plan.
+Here are 5 key advantages of buying an investment property off the plan.

 New property launches usually feature a ‘pre-public’ stage followed by a ‘public’ opportunity to purchase.
 In most cases, this occurs before construction has started.
 Investors who don’t get in early often miss valuable opportunities.
-Investors who access VIP pre-public releases enjoy significant advantages.
+Investors who access VIP pre-public releases enjoy certain significant advantages.

-2. Stamp duty and depreciation
+3. Stamp duty and depreciation

-3. Off the plan property is easy to hold
+4. Off the plan property is easy to hold

 By buying off the plan, before the property settles, you have the advantage of holding a property without any of the financial or administrative issues associated with it – paying a mortgage, managing tenants, or paying bills.